Pit bull myths ::

 Pit bulls in the news

-Given the staggering amount of press coverage of Michael Vick's pit bulls, television shows devoted to pit bulls, such as Pit Bulls and Parolees, now in its tenth season, Cesar Millan's Dog Nation, co-branded with a pit bull, and the constant production of "positive pit bull" campaigns on the Internet, it seems unlikely that the average person cannot identify a pit bull.
+Given the staggering press coverage of Michael Vick's pit bulls, television shows devoted to pit bulls, such as Pit Bulls and Parolees, which finally ended in 2022 after 19 seasons, years of Cesar Millan’s celebrity pit bulls, "Daddy" and "Junior," and the constant production of "positive pit bull" campaigns on the Internet, it seems unlikely that the average person cannot identify a pit bull.
 Pro-pit bull groups cannot on one hand parade such imagery and on the other say the public cannot identify a pit bull.

-There are only two instances in which pit bulls are "misidentified," according to pit bull advocacy logic: after a serious or deadly attack or when a breed-specific law is being challenged.
-On all other occasions, like free spay-neuter services for pit bulls (backed by grants for free spay-neuter services for pit bulls), aggressive adoption programs for pit bulls and national "socialization" training grants to improve the breed's reputation, pit bulls and their mixes are 100% identifiable.
+There are only two instances in which pit bulls are "misidentified," according to pit bull advocacy logic: after a serious or deadly attack or when a breed-specific law is being legally challenged.
+On all other occasions, such as dedicated free spay-neuter and microchipping services for pit bulls, aggressive adoption programs for pit bulls, free training services for pit bulls, and million dollar "socialization" training grants to improve the breed's reputation, pit bulls and their mixes are 100% identifiable.

 Myth #3: Human-aggressive pit bulls were "culled"

 Historically, it is believed that dogfighters removed human-aggressive pit bulls from the gene pool.
-"Man biters," as dogmen referred them, were "culled" to prevent dog handlers from suffering vicious bites.
-However, dogmen themselves and pedigrees show a different story.
+"Man biters," as dogmen referred them, were allegedly "culled" to prevent dog handlers from suffering vicious bites.
+However, dogmen themselves and game dog pedigrees show a different story.
 As far back as 1909, George Armitage shares a story in, "Thirty Years with Fighting Dogs."
-He describes Caire's Rowdy as not a mere man-biter, but as a "man-eater," the most dangerous biter of all.7
+He describes Caire's Rowdy as not a mere man-biter, but as a "man-eater," the most dangerous biter of all.8

-In 1974, after a series of high profile news articles written by Wayne King and published by the New York Times, the image of the ferocious fighting pit bull moved from the shadowy world of dogmen into the mainstream.
-This period, between 1975 and 1979, is known as the "leakage period" when the breeding of pit bulls drastically increased through gang members and drug dealers, who wanted the "toughest dog" on the block, as well as by pet pit bull breeders.9
+In 1974, after a series of high profile news articles written by Wayne King and published by the New York Times, the spectacle of the ferocious fighting pit bull moved from the shadowy world of dogmen into the mainstream.
+This period, between 1975 and 1979, is known as the "leakage period" when the breeding of pit bulls drastically increased through gang members and drug dealers, who wanted the "toughest dog" on the block, as well as by pit bull fanciers, who were breeding the dogs as pets.10

-While some dogmen of the past may have culled human-aggressive dogs to keep their stock free of man-biters, once the leakage period began, there is no evidence that similar selective pressures were maintained.10 As early as 1980, pit bull attacks garnered headlines, "Another Pit Bull Attack Reported; Boy, 8 Slashed (1980)," as well as reports of pit bull owners trying to bolster the breed's "deteriorating" public image, "Pit Bull Attacks As Owners Fight Image (1980)."
+While some dogmen of the past may have culled human-aggressive dogs to keep their stock free of man-biters, once the leakage period began, there is no evidence that similar selective pressures were maintained.11 As early as 1980, pit bull maulings garnered national headlines, "Another Pit Bull Attack Reported; Boy, 8 Slashed (1980)," as well as reports of pit bull owners trying to bolster the breed's already "deteriorating" public image, "Pit Bull Attacks As Owners Fight Image (1980)."

 Myth #4: Fatal attack statistics about pit bulls are false

-Pro-pit bull groups argue that the 20-year fatal dog attack study (from 1979 to 1998) issued by Centers for Disease Control and Prevention in September 2000 is inaccurate because the study relied "in part" on newspaper articles.
-Pit bull advocates say that pit bull fatalities are more extensively reported by the media, therefore the authors of the study (most holding PhD credentials) must have "miscounted" or "double counted" the number of pit bull fatalities.11
+Pro-pit bull groups argue that the 20-year fatal dog attack study (1979 to 1998), co-authored by Centers for Disease Control and Prevention (CDC) and the American Veterinary Medical Association (AVMA) and published in 2000, is inaccurate because the study relied "in part" on newspaper articles.
+Pit bull advocates say that pit bull fatalities are more extensively reported by the media, therefore the authors of the study must have "miscounted" or "double counted" the number of pit bull fatalities.12

-As stated in the special report, the authors collected data from media accounts and the Humane Society of the United States (HSUS) registry of fatal dog attacks.
-Also, all five authors, Jeffrey Sacks, Leslie Sinclair, Julie Gilchrist, Gail Golab and Randall Lockwood, openly oppose breed-specific legislation.
-This bias is clearly reflected in the CDC report.12 If discrepancies were made in the report, it seems more likely that fatal pit bull attacks were underreported not over reported.
+As stated in the "special report," the authors collected data from media accounts and the Humane Society of the United States (HSUS) registry of fatal dog attacks.
+Also, all five of the study's authors -- Jeffrey Sacks, Leslie Sinclair, Julie Gilchrist, Gail Golab and Randall Lockwood -- openly oppose breed-specific legislation.
+This bias is clearly reflected in the joint CDC report.13 If discrepancies were made in the report, it seems more likely that fatal pit bull attacks were underreported not over reported.

 Myth #5: The media conspiracy against pit bulls

 In 2009, a writer from the British Columbia publication, Surrey Leader, commented on the "media conspiracy" claim voiced by pit bull advocacy groups.
-In a charming, yet biting piece titled, "Belligerent Bassets?" writer Andrew Holota, points out the ridiculous nature of this claim:
+In a charming, yet biting piece titled, "Belligerent Bassets?" writer Andrew Holota, points out the ridiculous nature of this claim.
+“Well there, it’s out of the bag now,” he states.
+“The great, grand conspiracy of the media to destroy the fine upstanding reputation of pit bulls, by only reporting on attacks by this particular breed,” he states.

 "Yessir, there are oodles of poodles popped by cops all the time, and the press does not report it.